 I spent half a day touring the most popular areas of Medellin.
 Starting from the Old Railway Station, our walking tour wandered through the crowded streets and dissected the city’s rich history.

 We met at the Alpujarra Metro Station.
-Since it was only 40 minutes away from where I lived, I decided to put on some music and explore the city by foot.
+Since it was only 40 minutes away from where I lived, I decided to put on some music and explore the city on foot.

 Once I arrived, I was greeted by two energetic girls that wore Real City Tour‘s signature red shirt.
 The company offers local-ran free walking tours in Medellin and operates on a tips-only basis.